 How it works

 A qualified cutter hired by Hydro-Québec cuts down the trees and may (or may not) pick up the residue.
 Residue can be transformed into chips (with or without recovery), left spread over the ground or put in small piles to encourage biodiversity.
 There is no cost to the owner of the tree.

 Wood and branches left on the ground

 Residual wood and branches have a role to play in preserving biodiversity.
 This residue, chipped or left as-is, can be scattered over the ground.
 When it decomposes, it provides some of the organic matter that is so necessary for Québec soil, given our short decomposition seasons and cold temperatures.

-When piled into small mounds called windrows that are placed at the edges of rights-of-way, the residue provides long-term habitat for wildlife and invertebrates.
+Piled into small mounds called windrows, the residue provides long-term habitat for wildlife and invertebrates.